nginxinc/nginx-amplify-doc/amplify-guide.md

 Reading: 0 Writing: 1 Waiting: 1
 ```

-Amplify Agent uses data from *stub_status* to calculate a number of metrics related to server-wide HTTP connections and requests as described below:
+NGINX Amplify Agent uses data from *stub_status* to calculate a number of metrics related to server-wide HTTP connections and requests as described below:

 ```
 nginx.http.conn.accepted = stub_status.accepts